yuvi17064021/Feature-Engineering-Ideas-at-Optiver-Trading-at-Close.-/README.md

 # Feature-Engineering-Ideas-at-Optiver-Trading-at-Close.-
 This repo is for getting the idea for feature engineering for any data set

-# Feature Engineering Methodology Behind the Optiver 9th Place Solution
+# Feature Engineering Methodology Behind the Optiver Solution

 ## Goal